whisthq/SDL/README.md

 - Reduce the SDL Metal implementation of updateYUVtexture from two data copies when combining with FFmpeg (FFmpeg &rarr; Staging Texture &rarr; Actual Texture) to one copy (FFmpeg &rarr; Actual Texture).
 This feature requires FFmpeg `av_malloc` to be pagesize-aligned, which is a modification we made on our own internal FFmpeg fork.
 This feature also modifies SDL to create one command encoder rather than three

+- Added SDL events for detection window occlusion on macOS

 - Created a GitHub Actions workflow, `build-and-publish-sdl.yml` to build, test and publish on Windows, macOS and Linux Ubuntu

 ## Development